logo for organic-pet-digest.com

 canine tumors

-Malignant Tumors - Malignant tumors, also referred to as cancerous Neoplasms, tend to grow rapidly and are known to spread from one area of the host’s body to another.
+Malignant tumors, also referred to as cancerous neoplasms, tend to grow rapidly and are known to spread from one area of the dog’s body to another.

 What differentiate malignant tumors from benign tumors are the characteristics of the cells.
 The cells of malignant tumors tend to have some degree of anaplasia.
 Anaplastic cells tend to be larger than normal cells and form themselves into bizarre shapes.